kasiaetryk/Simple-search-engine/README.md

 ## Synopsis

-Zadanie_11.6 is a simple search engine, which search countries, their capital and currencies.
+This is a simple search engine, which search countries, their capital and currencies.

 ## Motivation